 In 1967, Davis met Charles Manson, who, by this time, had composed a small group of girls.
 Described as Manson’s right-hand man, Davis’ primary job was handling the stolen credit cards and fake IDs for the group.

-Davis was one of the family members present when John “Zero” Haught killed himself playing Russian roulette.
-The police ruled Haught’s death a suicide, however there are indications that Haught may have been murdered.
-No fingerprints were found on the gun, not even Haught’s own prints and the gun was fully loaded at the time of death.
-An anonymous source told the L.A Times that he was there when Haught died.
-He claimed Haught didn’t kill himself but was shot by one of the girls.
+Davis was one of the Family members present when John “Zero” Haught killed himself playing Russian roulette.
+The police ruled Haught’s death a suicide.
+However, there are indications that Haught may have been murdered.
+An anonymous source reportedly told the L.A.
+Times that he was there when Haught died.
+He claimed Haught didn’t kill himself, but was shot by one of the Manson girls.

-In April 1970, Davis was implicated in the death of Gary Hinman by Family member Mary Brunner.
+Davis was involved in the murders of Donald Shea and Gary Hinman.
+In April 1970, Davis was implicated in the death of Gary Hinman by Manson Family member Mary Brunner.
 Davis went into hiding, ultimately turning himself in on December 2, 1970.

 In ’72, Davis was convicted of two counts of first-degree murder for the killings of Hinman and Shea, conspiracy to commit murder, and robbery.
 Davis was sentenced to life imprisonment.

 While in prison, Davis became a born-again Christian and started preaching in the prison chapel.
 He assisted Susan Atkins in “finding Jesus”.
 Davis was granted parole several times, but the Governor has reversed his parole.